 the raiders don’t end up in jail at once.

 • Once a flag is located, all prison-free team members need to be alerted and be part of a plan to capture it.

-go to link Prior to ‘Capture the Flag’ event – some optional ideas
+go Prior to ‘Capture the Flag’ event – some optional ideas